 While we all know how exciting it is to see a lion or elephant in the wild, squealing with delight will send said animal fleeing.
 The same goes for having one’s mobile phone ring while watching birds from a hide.
 Following a few basic rules of safari can prevent this.

 Whether you’re doing self-drive or a group safari in the Kruger Park, it’s good to be aware of the basic manners expected from everybody, to ensure that a safari in the park is good for all and includes the most game sightings possible.
-Here we list some simple points to remember.
+Here we list some simple points to remember on wildlife safaris.

 Before Your Game Drive